Matt Olson Player Props: Braves vs. Phillies

 Matt Olson At The Plate

-- Olson has picked up an RBI in 46.0% of his games this season, with more than one RBI in 20.0% of his games.
-He has also produced three or more runs in four contests.
+- Olson has driven home a run in 23 games this year (45.1%), including more than one RBI in 19.6% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 62.0% of his games this season, with two or more runs scored in 18.0%.
+- He has scored in 31 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.